csdambros/BioGeoAmazonia/ReadMe.md

 # Run PCoA using the jaccard dissimilarity matrix calculated above
 pcoa<-scores(cmdscale(ecoDist,eig=TRUE))

-# The same as above but preserving the eigenvalues.
+# The same as above but preserving the eigenvalues and adding a constant
-# This is necessary to calculate the variance captured by the axes
+# Eigenvalues are necessary to calculate the variance captured by the axes
+# Adding a constant assures that the sum of variance of all axes is 100%
 pcoaEig<-cmdscale(ecoDist,eig = TRUE,add = TRUE)